jjrrw174/PocketBook-Desktop-and-App-Customizations/README.md

 This was tested(on my end) with a PocketBook Era on SW Version 6.8(Latest).
 Another user on the thread had SW Version 5.2 with a PocketBook touch HD which appeared to work differently then what I needed to do

-The prupose of this repo is to summarize these finding into an easy to follow guide.
+The prupose of this repo is to summarize these finding into an easy to follow guide

 This doesn't require root, just the ability to understand File System and JSON.
 This guide assumes you have KOReader installed already to edit it's icon